jlportman3/netflow-onprem/README.md

 reach out to support@sonar.software for help.
 We are more than happy to help you get your portal setup!_**

 The instructions that follow have been tested running Ubuntu 24.04 LTS release but should support any operating system capable of running Docker properly.
+This host system should be dedicated to the Netflow On Premise processing and not shared with other services.

 ## Sonar User Configuration
 Sonar would recommend that you create a dedicated user for the processor and that the user only be given limited